oxidecomputer/qemu-systick-bug/README.md

 This fix is simply incorrect -- or at the least, incomplete: a write to SYST_CVR must clear any cached state such that a subsequent write to SYST_CSR.ENABLE will correctly cause a reload.
-Here is a diff that seems to solve the problem:
+Here is a diff that solves the problem without re-introducing the behavior that the original fix was trying to correct:

 ```diff
 diff --git a/hw/timer/armv7m_systick.c b/hw/timer/armv7m_systick.c